unibo-spe/spe-slides/content/02-kotlin/_index.md

 ## Function references

-Functions can be referred by using `::`
+Functions can be referred to by using `::`
 <br/>
 the left operand is the receiver (if present)
 <br/>